A Characteristic Function for Shapley-Value-Based Attribution of Anomaly Scores: Background

-In literature, several researchers discussed the use of Shapley values for interpreting anomaly detection results.
-Below we briefly review three pieces of related studies \cite{antwarg_explaining_2019,giurgiu_additive_2019,takeishi_shapley_2019}.

-Two of them are based on the reference-based approach in Eq.~\eqref{eq:reference} to defining the characteristic function, $v$, for which we need to choose a good reference value $\bm{r}$.
-Since the goodness of a reference depends on target values $\bm{x}$ and target features $S$, it should be determined adaptively to both $\bm{x}$ and $S$.
-Antwarg \emph{et al.} (2019) \cite{antwarg_explaining_2019} suggested to interpret the reconstruction of autoencoders using kernel SHAP \cite{lundberg_unified_2017}, in which a reference value does not depend on $\bm{x}$ nor $S$ in principle.
-Giurgiu and Schumann (2019) \cite{giurgiu_additive_2019} proposed to choose a reference value adaptively using the influence weights between a target data point and training data.
-Such a reference value is chosen adaptively to $\bm{x}$, but the same value is used for every $S$.
-Also note that their method requires to store enough portion of training data, which may be undesirable in some applications of semi-supervised anomaly detection.
+Apart from the general point of view, we now briefly review how the Shapley value has been used for attributing anomaly scores. \citet{giurgiu_additive_2019} and \citet{antwarg_explaining_2021} adopted the reference-based approach to defining $v$ for anomaly scores.
+Since a good reference vector $\bm{r}_\cdot$ depends on a query data point $\bm{x}$ and a target feature set $S$, it should be determined adaptively to both $\bm{x}$ and $S$.
+However, in \citet{antwarg_explaining_2021}, the reference does not depend on $\bm{x}$ nor $S$ in principle. \citet{giurgiu_additive_2019} proposed to choose a reference value adaptively using the influence weights between a query data point $\bm{x}$ and a training dataset.
+Such a reference is adaptive to $\bm{x}$ but not to $S$, meaning the same reference value is used for every $S$.
+We also note that their method requires storing enough portion of training data, which may be undesirable in some applications of semi-supervised anomaly detection.

-In contrast, Takeishi (2019) \cite{takeishi_shapley_2019} explicitly adopted the expectation-based approach in Eq.~\eqref{eq:condexpt}.
-Specifically, they restricted the target model to be the probabilistic principal component analysis and exactly computed the conditional expectation of its reconstruction errors.
-This approach is free from choosing a good reference value, but the type of applicable anomaly detection models is too restrictive.
-We can consider an approximation of the conditional expectation via Monte Carlo methods using some approximated probability density, but approximating the conditional distribution under the presence of an anomaly, which is usually out-of-distribution, is not realistic.
+\citet{takeishi_shapley_2019} adopted the marginalization-based approach to defining $v$ for the anomaly score computed with the probabilistic principal component analysis.
+Because the conditional expectation is available for the probabilistic PCA models, the marginalization can be computed exactly.
+This approach is free from choosing a reference value, but the type of applicable anomaly detection models is obviously restrictive.
+Moreover, considering conditional distributions under the presence of anomalies is not necessarily meaningful because the learned distribution is no longer reliable for out-of-distribution data points.

-Given the above issues in the existing methods, while we adopt the reference-based approach (Eq.~\eqref{eq:reference}) for defining $v$, we newly propose a way to determine a reference value $\bm{r}$ adaptively to both $\bm{x}$ and $S$.
-The proposed method can determine $\bm{r}$ given only $\bm{x}$ and $S$, without referring to the training dataset.